 Orchestra of the Age of Enlightenment

-Just over two decades ago, a group of inquisitive London musicians took a long hard look at that curious institution we call the Orchestra, and decided to start again from scratch.
+Three decades ago, a group of inquisitive London musicians took a long hard look at that curious institution we call the Orchestra, and decided to start again from scratch.
 They began by throwing out the rulebook.
 Put a single conductor in charge?
 No way.
 Specialise in repertoire of a particular era?
 Too restricting.
 Perfect a work and then move on?
 Too lazy.
 The Orchestra of the Age of Enlightenment was born.

 And as this outfit with the funny name began to get a foothold, it made a promise to itself.
 It vowed to keep questioning, adapting and inventing as long as it lived.
 Playing on period-specific instruments became just one element of its quest for authenticity.
 Baroque and Classical music became just one strand of its repertoire.
 Every time the musical establishment thought it had a handle on what the OAE was all about, the ensemble pulled out another shocker: a Symphonie Fantastique here, some conductor-less Bach there.
 All the while, the Orchestra’s players called the shots.